-Fortunately, beggars were not the only people who inhabited the glorious avenue.
+Fortunately, beggars were not the only people who visited the glorious Promenade des Anglais.
+Queen Victoria, who visited several spas just like Napoleon Bonaparte‘s relatives or the French socialite Madame Récamier, also visited and even threw flowers during the traditional Battle of Flowers on the Promenade des Anglais.
 In 1875, an American visitor provided a rather lengthy description of what it was like to visit the Promenade des Anglais that was larger than ever and laid out along the seashore facing numerous handsome villas and hotels.

 “[B]arely removed from the delicate, curling, white surf … [was] a small patch of grass and trees, called THE JARDIN PUBLIC, [where] the fashionable people congregate to take the air, to admire and to be admired.
 Three times in the week there is music – on Tuesday, Thursday, and Sunday.
 On the first two days one may see the most dress and style, but on Sunday there is the largest crowd, composed in a great measure of the town’s people.
 Last Sunday we sat in a sunny part of the garden and watched the crowd promenading along for two hours. … [O]n a bright Sunday one may see there many ladies of many nations, beautifully and most fashionably dressed, and many gentlemen fashionably, but not beautifully dressed; many little children with bare legs, and many little dogs in blankets.
 The puppies are more tender than the children apparently.
 And then there are beggars, some very fat and hearty and some very wretched-looking ones.
 I have not seen many consumptive people or many invalids – a few rheumatic old gentlemen are propelled in go-arts, but that is about all.
 Only once has my attention been caught by that sad sight so common to health resorts, especially in a warm climate.
 On a seat in the full, warm sunlight reclined a youth of eighteen or twenty years of age, upon whose wan features the approaching end was plainly written.
 BY HIS SIDE SAT HIS MOTHER, whose struggles to appear cheerful were easily traced in her forced, sad smile, which was more pitiful to me than the dying boy. … Many of the ladies … are very beautiful; but it is strange how few prepossessing people are to be noted in a large throng. … The drive is crowded with carriage and liveried drivers and footmen.
 There are also BASKET PHAETONS WITH ONE HORSE the jauntiest little things!
 The English horseman is there with his trotting nag, and with three inches of daylight between him and the saddle; and now and then a lady-trotter passes by, attended by a groom.
 But there is not as much riding as I expected to see.”

-The promenade was also not just for leisurely strolls, restful horseback rides, or languid carriage outings.
+The Promenade des Anglais was also not just for leisurely strolls, restful horseback rides, or languid carriage outings.
 A nearby public garden was regularly inhabited by musical bands so that melodious tunes drifted over the scene where thousands thronged.
 In addition, activities such as races occurred on the promenade on occasion.
 That was the case in 1869, although, unfortunately, the event resulted in unexpected injuries:

 “At Nice, some velocipede races were taking place on the Promenade des Anglais when a sudden shower came on.
 A large number of the spectators climbed upon a stand, when the structure gave way.
 A scene of terrible confusion ensued, and for some minutes the shrieks of the women and children were most alarming.
 Thirteen persons were found to have been injured, three with severe fractures.”